ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-## Reusing Volume names or VSI names in {{site.data.keyword.powerSys_notm}}
+## Reusing volume names or VSI names in {{site.data.keyword.powerSys_notm}}
 {: #reusing_volume_names}

 To deploy a {{site.data.keyword.powerSys_notm}} VSI, specify any name.
-To delete a VSI and to deploy a new VSI with the same name, allow up to 1 hour between deletion of the original instance and creation of a VSI with the same name.
+If you delete a VSI and want to create a new VSI with the same name, wait at least an hour after the original VSI is deleted before reusing the name.

 For example, you create a VSI with the name TEST-VSI and you delete this VSI later.
 The name `TEST-VSI` is not immediately available for reuse.
-Before you attempt to reuse the name TEST-VSI, you must allow 1 hour to pass after the VSI is deleted.
+Before you attempt to reuse the name TEST-VSI, wait at least an hour after the VSI is deleted.

 ## Implementing SAP NetWeaver and SAP HANA in the {{site.data.keyword.powerSys_notm}} environment
 {: #sap_netweaver_hana}

-You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system, and SAP HANA on Linux operating system, in your {{site.data.keyword.powerSys_notm}} environment.
-You must consider several SAP-specific infrastructure requirements to run SAP applications on {{site.data.keyword.powerSys_notm}}s.
+You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system, and SAP HANA on a Linux operating system, in your {{site.data.keyword.powerSys_notm}} environment.
+You must consider several SAP-specific infrastructure requirements to run SAP applications on {{site.data.keyword.powerSys_notm}} instances.
 For more information, see [Planning your deployment](/docs/sap?topic=sap-powervs-set-up-power-instances#powervs-memory-sizing-and-subscription-concepts){: external} and [Deploying your infrastructure](/docs/sap?topic=sap-powervs-set-up-power-instances#powervs-set-up-power-sap-network){: external}.

 Consider an IBM Power server E980 that is running in a multiple VSI environment with at least one SAP HANA production system.
 You can deploy up to sixteen VSIs per physical server with dedicated or dedicated-donating processor cores.
 Each concurrently running VSI must be configured according to the workload and must fulfill the SAP HANA Hardware Configuration Check Tool (HWCCT) key performance indicators (KPIs).
 You must also consider the minimum number of CPU cores and memory of VSIs as described in SAP Note 2188482.
-For more information see, [SAP support Launchpad](https://launchpad.support.sap.com/#/notes/2230704){: external}.
+For more information, see [SAP support Launchpad](https://launchpad.support.sap.com/#/notes/2230704){: external}.
 You must have an SAP ID to access this web page.

 ## Configuring a VSI for Epic workloads
 {: #configuring-a-vm-for-epic-workloads}